gsllucas/scaling-sockets-rabbitmq/README.md

 **Why not sending events directly through a socket channel?**

-Multiple simultaneous events can be harsh to a server, so a messaging broker helps to escalate for a large amount of connected clients.
+Multiple simultaneous events can be harsh to a server, so a messaging broker helps to scaling for a large amount of connected clients.

 ## Architecture